KTheXIII/embedded_system/Assembly/Logic.md

 ## ROL (Rotate Left through Carry)

 Shifts all bits in `Rd` one place to the left.
 The C Flag is shifted into bit 0 of `Rd`.
 Bit 7 is shifted into the C Flag.
-This operation, combined with `LSL`, effectively multiplies multi-byte signed and unsiged values by two.
+This operation, combined with `LSL`, effectively multiplies multi-byte signed and unsigned values by two.
 (Source: AVR Instruction Set Manual)

 Require one register.

 Cycles: 1

-Usage:
+Syntax:

 ```asm
 ROL Rd